 |Dating Volumes published by the Detective Book Club|

 The Detective Book Club began issuing their volumes in April 1942.
-Volumes are not individually dated.
-The primary source of dating information is Michael L. Cook's Murder by Mail.
+Volumes were not individually dated.
+The primary source of dating information, into 1983, is Michael L. Cook's Murder by Mail.
 Inside the Mystery Book Clubs 2nd edition, 1983.
 There was an earlier edition in 1979, and Cook's Detective Book Club listings first appeared in The Armchair Detective of May 1976.
 That list was compiled with the assistance of Theodore M. Black, then president of the club (and a descendant of the original Walter J. Black).

 Cook's listing provides the month and year most of the volumes were issued.
 One complication is that occasionally left over print runs would be combined in perhaps random ways to produce 3-in-1's that were used for promotional volumes.
 The most common of these are probably those with three different Erle Stanley Gardner novels.